tylerthomasallen/docs/src/pages/dashboard/unified-analytics.md

 ## Overview

+Branch is introducing a new and improved analytics platform for you to preview.

+While the most visible impact of this change is our new and visually improved Summary Graph, it is important to understand that we have fundamentally changed the underlying model we use for counting events.
+This is the result of consistent feedback from Branch partners who have requested we provide deeper insights and clarity around campaigns powered by Branch links.
+As you want to understand the events associated with clicks on Branch links beyond the course of one user session and across all types of Branch links, we developed a new attribution engine to accurately attribute user events across interaction platforms and across channels.

-Branch has introduced a brand new way of counting analytics.
-The simplest way to describe the change is by saying that deep linking is no longer tied together with attribution, meaning that you will see different numbers on your Branch dashboard.
-Everything from unique counts to clicks and attributions are modified.
+The biggest change is that we decoupled deep linking and attribution.
+Now you can measure the impact of events that are not directly associated with the user session in which the click occurred and this means you will now see different numbers on your Branch dashboard.

+In some cases, a user may click a link and only open the app several hours or days later.
+With this new analytics platform, we are still able to attribute both the open and any subsequent events, even though we did not deep link the user.
-While we were at it, we decided to unify our events.
-Now, anytime you analyze data in the Branch dashboard, or export it out, you will receive consistent column names.
-The definitions for each column is found in the [data mapping](#data-mapping) section.
+Also and from now on, anytime you analyze data in the Branch dashboard, or export it out, you will see consistency in naming across all our reports and products, for all events.

-This document also covers every section where you can expect a difference when interacting with your data on the Branch dashboard, or exporting.
+This document highlights each of the section where you can expect to see differences between our old and new analytics.

 !!! protip "No changes required"
     We've changed the entire back-end of analytics without requiring any code or implementation changes on your end.

 ## Data Mapping

+From now, Branch provides you a well defined standard to keep track of and categorize events.

-Previously, when you integrated the Branch SDK, and started clicking links, we automatically tracked clicks, installs, opens, and web session starts and pageviews (if you installed the web SDK).
-Ultimately, if you enabled Deepviews or Journeys, we counted clicks when a click didn't actually occur, such as when a Deepview displayed, a Journey automatically opened the app without any physical click.
-This caused confusion on our dashboard, as people would notice clicks occurring without anyone ever clicking a link!
-Fortunately, we've cleaned up our pre-defined events, and have introduced a new way to think of events.
+This is different than previous behavior from when you integrated the Branch SDK.
+Once you created and clicked links, we automatically tracked clicks, installs, opens, and web session starts and pageviews (if you installed the web SDK).
+If you enabled Deepviews or Journeys, we counted clicks when a click didn't actually occur, such as when a Deepview displayed, a Journey automatically opened the app without any physical click.
+This caused confusion on our dashboard, as users would noticed clicks occurring without anyone ever clicking a link!
+Fortunately, thanks to a weel defined standard and categorization of events, this will no longer be the case.

-We now have classifications of events.
+Below is the new classification of events.
 Think of when you track when a user adds payment info, and initiates a purchase, and finally completes a purchase: those are all *commerce* events.
 Similarly, we now have *content* events and *user lifecycle* events.

-The full mapping of events is below.

 - impression
 - click